 B-1.
-Transport deputies will not transfer fugitive inmates out of state unless their Deschutes County Circuit Court matters are resolved and there are no other holds for Oregon Department of Corrections (DOC) or other Oregon jails.
-Additionally, pre-trial detainees
+Transport deputies will not transfer fugitive inmates out of state unless their Deschutes County Circuit Court matters are resolved and there are no other holds for Oregon DOC or other Oregon jails.
+Additionally, pre-trial detainees will not be transferred out of state unless court ordered or pursuant to an inter-governmental agreement.
+County counsel will be consulted for direction if an order is received to transfer a pre-trial detainee out of state.

-- will not be transferred out of state unless court ordered or pursuant to an intergovernmental agreement.
-Sheriff's Office Legal Counsel will be consulted for direction if an order is received to transfer a pre-trial detainee out of state. - B-2.
+B-2.
 No inmate will be transported out of state unless accompanied by an original or certified copy of the signed Waiver of Extradition, the original Governor's Warrant, or an original Non-Judicial Waiver of Extradition, as per DCAJ Policy CD-5-17, Extradition.